Q&A: Ellen Burstyn on her acting life and never retiring | ExBulletin

-NEW YORK – For Ellen Burstyn to play a woman who recoils at the mere mention of a retirement community in the upcoming Queen Bees movie is extremely fitting.
+NEW YORK (AP) For Ellen Burstyn to play a woman who recoils at the mere mention of a retirement community in the upcoming Queen Bees movie is extremely fitting.

 Rarely has an actor been as good as Burstyn.
 She is still, at 88, tireless, her vitality almost supernaturally intact.
 As intense as his early career was Lee Strasbergs The Actors Studio in the late 1960s, followed by 70s classics like The Last Picture Show, The Exorcist “and Alice Doesnt Live Here Anymore, his final years weren’t less difficult or difficult Requiem for a Dream, “Interstellar”, last year Pieces of a Woman.

 She has the prices to show for it.
 Six-time Oscar nominee and one-time winner (for Alice, a film she could have directed until she picked a young filmmaker, Martin Scorsese, to do it instead), she also has a Tony and two Emmy Awards.
-And while Queen Bees, “in theaters Friday, is more of a fun entertainment, Burstyn remains a gorgeous and fierce on-screen presence.
-She plays a proudly independent senior who temporarily stays in a retirement community that turns out to be also plagued by comedic cliques and romantic possibilities, like Mean Girls.
+And while Queen Bees “, in theaters Friday, is more fun entertainment, Burstyn remains a gorgeous and fierce screen presence.
+She plays a proudly independent senior citizen who stays temporarily in a retirement community that turns out to be as rich in comedic cliques and romantic possibilities as Mean Girls.
 The cast includes James Caan, Ann-Margret, Jane Curtin, Loretta Devine and Christopher Lloyd.

 Burstyn’s own retirement plans aren’t just being undone.
 They are unfathomable.
 When she was 80, she decided to move from Rockland County up the Hudson to the city.
 It’s time for some action, ”she explained in a recent phone interview.